YarnSpinnerTool/Docs-1.0/docs/unity/functions.md

 }
 ```

-And now add the function to the Dialogue Runner with `DialogueRunner.AddFunction()` and a [lambda expression](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions):
+And in the same script's `Start()` method, notify the Dialogue Runner with `DialogueRunner.AddFunction()` and a [lambda expression](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions):

 ```csharp
     void Start() {